-ENG101, Composition (3 credits)
+ENG\101 Composition (3 cr.)

-Gen Ed Competency: Written Communication in English Students will develop written texts of varying lengths and styles for different audiences and purposes.
+Gen Ed Competencies: Written Communication in English

+Students will develop written texts of varying lengths and styles for different audiences and purposes.
 They will respond to rhetorical situations, use sources, craft logical arguments, apply language conventions, and formulate effective writing strategies.
-Reading Prerequisite: ENG 073 or ESL 173 with a grade of "C" or better, or placement, or SAT/ACT scores; Writing Prerequisites: ENG 063 with a grade of "C" or better; or placement; or SAT/ACT scores; or ENG096 with a grade of "C" or better.
-Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.
+Reading Prerequisites: ENG\073 or ESL\173 with a grade of "C" or better, or placement, or SAT/ACT scores; Writing Prerequisites: ENG\063 with a grade of "C" or better; or placement; or SAT/ACT scores; or ENG\096 with a grade of "C" or better.
+(Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)

-ENG102, Literature & Composition (3 credits)
+ENG\102, Literature and Composition (3 cr.)